Global WAN Services

 Market Definition

-Gartner defines global WAN services as POP-based services supporting multiregional corporate networks.
-These services address enterprise challenges such as hybrid working practices, accelerating digital and cloud transformations and improving enterprise network agility.
-Providers own and operate their own global core networks and sell directly to the client.
-Services include transport-centric/unmanaged, managed, co-managed network services, or network as a service via a monthly fixed or usage-based fee model.
-Core transport services are often complemented by ancillary services like carrier-based cloud interconnect, SD-WAN, SASE or managed services.
-Services are measurable and consumable through web-based customer interfaces via portals and programmable APIs.
+Gartner defines global WAN services as points-of-presence (POP)-based services supporting multiregional corporate networks.
+Service providers own and operate their own global core networks and sell directly to the client.
+Services include transport-centric/unmanaged, managed, and co-managed network services, or network as a service via a monthly fixed or usage-based fee model.
+These services are measurable and consumable through customer-facing web portals and programmable APIs.

 Report 2025